 Jay Sharp, Retired School Teacher

-- Establishing personal relevance of character strengths to individuals
+- Establishing personal relevance of CS to individuals

 - exploring new ways to use strengths at work, in relation to co-workers